WHY TEACH STUDENTS TO FIND THE MAIN IDEA?

 This is also very effective with identifying multiple main ideas of nonfiction texts that have many headings/subheadings.
 It requires students to show their comprehension by developing a brief heading/subheading summarizing the most important element of that section.
 You can cover the headings/subheadings prior to photocopying for students.
 Students use that space to write their own heading/subheading.

-5. MAIN IDEA CRAFTS
+5. MAIN IDEA AND SUPPORTING DETAILS CRAFTS:

 I love using reading response crafts for hands on and interactive practice with a reading skill.
 It is a great way to switch up reading response and provide a concrete way for students to better understand the skill.